restorecommerce/access-control-srv/restorecommerce_ABAC.md

 - `urn:restorecommerce:acs:names:role`                        Role as in RBAC
 - `urn:restorecommerce:acs:names:roleScopingEntity`           Scopes a role by a given type
 - `urn:restorecommerce:acs:names:roleScopeInstance`           Specify an actual instance of a scoping entity by its ID
+- `urn:restorecommerce:acs:names:hierarchicalRoleScoping`     Specify if hierarchical role scope matching is done (if the property is not configured by default HR scoping is done)
 - `urn:restorecommerce:acs:names:ownerIndicatoryEntity`       Specify the entity which indicates the owner of a resource
 - `urn:restorecommerce:acs:names:ownerInstance`               Specify an actual instance of an owner entity
 - `urn:restorecommerce:acs:names:model:entity`                An entity (type)